SonnathiNikesh/Movie-Rating-Analysis/README.md

 MovieLens Data Analysis Project

-Overview
+Overview:

-This project involves analyzing the MovieLens dataset to extract meaningful insights regarding movie ratings, genres, and user preferences.
+This project analyses the MovieLens dataset to extract meaningful insights regarding movie ratings, genres, and user preferences.
 The primary objectives of the analysis include identifying the top-rated movies by genre, understanding the distribution of ratings, and calculating average ratings by genre.

 Dataset

 The analysis is based on the MovieLens dataset, which consists of the following files:

 movies.dat: Contains information about movie titles and genres.